ChickenProp/chickenprop.github.com/drafts/how-the-uk-taxes-periods.md

 Under EU law, the government [isn't allowed](http://en.wikipedia.org/wiki/European_Union_value_added_tax#Zero_rate_derogation) to zero-rate them.
 We have other zero-rated things, but they were zero-rated before we joined the EU.
 The VAT on sanitary products is as low as it is permitted to be.

-We might (or might not) be able to exempt sanitary products instead of zero-rating them.
+We might (or, quite likely, might not) be able to exempt sanitary products instead of zero-rating them.
 But there's an [important difference](http://en.wikipedia.org/wiki/European_Union_value_added_tax#Exemption_from_VAT).
 If you buy raw materials, produce a product, sell it, and have to pay VAT on the sale, then you can claim back the VAT that your supplier paid on the materials.
 If you *don't* pay VAT on the sale, you can't claim back that VAT.
 If sanitary products were exempt rather than not zero-rated, the selling price might (or might not) go up because of this, depending on the cost of raw materials.
 It's almost certainly more complicated than this, but:

 Suppose you buy £30 worth of cloth, of which £5 is VAT.
 You make a lot of tampons and sell them for £100.
 You have to pay £5 VAT on that sale, and can claim back the £6 VAT you paid on the cloth.
 Profit: £100 - £30 - £5 + £6 = £71.
 If tampons were VAT exempt, you'd need to sell them for £101 to make the same profit.